Lerner Center symposium addresses the high price of innovation

 The symposium opened with remarks from Rutgers Business School Dean Lei Lei and Christopher Molloy, senior vice president, Rutgers University’s Office of Research and Economic Development.

-Alan Rubino, chief executive officer of Emishere Technologies and a member of the Lerner Center’s board, delivered a testimonial to Irwin Lerner, recognizing his long career and his contribution to the pharmaceutical industry.
+Alan Rubino, chief executive officer of Emishere Technologies and a member of the Lerner Center’s board, delivered a testimonial to Irwin Lerner, recognizing his long career, his contribution to the pharmaceutical industry, his leadership and vision.

-“He was the most responsible pricing executive of our times,” Rubino said, offering a prelude to the conversations that would occur during the symposium.
+“He was the most responsible pricing executive of our times,” Rubino said, offering a prelude to the conversations that would unfold during the symposium.

 Press: For all media inquiries see our Media Kit